 Housing will continue to remain a critical issue for Napa County over the coming decade.
 Land availability does not appear to be greatest issue facing housing however.
 Rather, the challenge for the provision of housing in Napa County is in providing housing for lower income levels and for special needs groups, such as farm workers.
 Another challenge in providing adequate housing is ensuring that land use policies, including zoning and general plan designations, are compatible with the goal of providing housing for lower-income levels, generally at higher densities.
-Housing for these population groups will only be achieved through the implementation of the housing policies and programs set out by each jurisdiction's Housing Element, as well as a thorough review of land use policies to ensure that they are compatible with housing goals and the ABAG needs allocation for each income level.
+Housing for these population groups will only be achieved through the implementation of the housing policies and programs set out by each jurisdiction's Housing goals and the ABAG needs allocation for each income level.